 Friday night after we put the children to bed, Chuck and I sat down to watch a movie.
 As I sat idly rubbing my belly, I noticed the baby had once again turned transverse.
 I had a head bulging on one side and bottom bulging on the other.
 We looked at each other and sighed…

 The movie ended and I headed to bed at 11:20.
 Sometime after midnight I woke up to a strong contraction…I had a few more, very strong but infrequent (12-20 minutes apart).
 I was uncomfortable so I kept making trips back and forth to the bathroom.
 At one point I finished up in the bathroom and was about to stand up when my water broke with a pop and a gush.
 The water just poured out of and wouldn’t stop.
 I called to Chuck (who had headed to bed only 10 minutes before) but he didn’t hear me.
-Once the flood slowed a bit I put a towel between my legs and waddled down the hall, gushing fluid the whole way.
+Once the flood slowed a bit I put a towel between my legs and waddled down the hall, gushing fluid the entire way.
 I flicked on our bedroom light and told Chuck my water broke.
 I headed back the toilet where the fluid continued to pour out.

 We were immediately on high alert.
 If you read my previous birth stories, you know my water has never broken before I was fully dilated and ready to push…and in every case except Hezekiah, the water broke as the baby was emerging.
 Was I in for a long, long labor?
 Or were we going to deliver this baby in the next ten minutes by ourselves???